 Children who miss 10% or more of school (below 90% attendance) are classed as persistent absentees.
 Medical proof for further absence will be required.
 We may start legal proceedings if the absence is unauthorised and attendance does not improve.
 Full details are available in the Attendance Policy.

-The school day ends at 3:30pm and it is important for children to remain in school until the end of the day.
+The school day ends at 3:15pm for EYFS and KS1 and 3:20pm for KS2 and it is important for children to remain in school until the end of the day.

 Teachers use this time to hand out information such as homework and letters and other communications for parents.
 This time is also used to reflect on the school day and award star of the day/ class rewards.